 Movement of joints is facilitated by structures in the body called tendons that connect muscle and bone.
-They are grouped under the category of “dense connective tissues” and are made of mainly collagen type I. the junction of the attachment of the bone and a tendon is called “enthesis” that has such an arrangement to allow transmission of contracting muscles to the collagen of the tendon while lowering the stress exerted on the tendon to prevent its damage.
+They are grouped under the category of “dense connective tissues” and are made of mainly collagen type I. the junction of the attachment of the bone and a tendon is called “enthesis” that has such an arrangement to allow transmission of contracting muscles to the collagen of the tendon while lowering the stress exerted on the tendon to prevent tendon damage.

-A clinical problem associated with tendons is damage due to age or overuse.
-According to research published by Wu and team in 2017 in EFORT open reviews, 50% of 33 million reported muscle injuries are due to tendon and ligament damage!
+A clinical problem associated with tendons is tendon damage due to age or overuse.
+According to research published by Wu and team in 2017 in EFORT open reviews, 50% of 33 million reported muscle injuries are due to tendon damage and ligament damage!
 Statistics also show that the probability of injury to certain tendons is more such as the Achilles tendon, forearm extensors, rotator cuff, tibialis posterior and patellar tendons.
 There has been a spike in the number of Achilles damage due to increased participation in physical activities and a rise in the elderly population.

 Contrary to belief, Wu and team reported that the damage to tendons occurs in people who are sedentary apart from those who are active physically.
 These conditions are due to sport, age, nutrition, body weight and also genetics.